Gnaeus Domitius Tullus: Career

 His cursus honorum is recorded in two inscriptions, and provides an outline of his life.
 Tullus started his senatorial career likely in his teens as a member of the decemviri stlitibus iudicandis, one of the four boards of the vigintiviri, a minor collegia young men whose fathers were members of the Senate serve in at the start of their careers.
 This was followed by service as a military tribune with Legio V Alaudae on the Rhine frontier, the same legion his brother Tullus served in.
 Lucanus then proceeded through the ranks of republican magistracies, first as quaestor assisting an unnamed emperor (likely Nero whose name was commonly omitted from inscriptions due to damnatio memoriae), then as plebeian tribune and praetor, after which he and his brother were appointed legatus legionis, or commander, of Legio III Augusta, a posting that included governing the province of Numidia, from the year 70 to 73; Werner Eck suggests Lucanus handled the civilian responsibilities while Tullus commanded the legion.
 After this, he and his brother were adlected into the Patrician class by the emperors Vespasian and Titus in 72/73; the exact reason for their elevation is not recorded.
 At first look, it would appear that they were rewarded for their support during the Year of Four Emperors, but after examining the evidence George W. Houston concluded that his "adlection may be interpreted primarily as a response to an emergency: the need for a praetorius vir to replace Sex.
 Sentius Caecilianus as legate of the legion III Augusta."

 Following his adlectio, Tullus served as prefect over a vexillation of soldiers who campaigned against German tribes, and for his success he received the dona militaria, or military award, appropriate to his rank.
 This was followed by his admission into the Septemviri epulonum, one of the four most prestigious ancient Roman priesthoods.
-Then he served for a year as legatus to his brother Lucanus, proconsular governor of Africa (84/85), before serving as proconsular governor of Africa himself in 85/86.
+Then he served for a year as legatus possibly alongside his brother Lucanus, proconsular governor of Africa (84/85), before serving as proconsular governor of Africa himself in 85/86.

 Tullus' active life left him "gnarled and crippled in every limb", to quote Pliny, who notes that in his old age Tullus was so enfeebled "he could change his posture only with the help of others" and needed help to wash and brush his teeth.
 "He was often heard to say," Pliny continues, "when he was complaining about the indignities of his weakened state, that every day he licked the fingers of his slaves."